liquidprompt/liquidprompt/README.md

 To install via antigen, simply add the following line in your `.zshrc` after activating antigen:

     antigen bundle nojhan/liquidprompt

+### Installation via Homebrew

+On OS X, Liquid Prompt can be installed with [Homebrew](http://brew.sh):

+    brew install liquidprompt

 ## Dependencies